Cincinnati-Design-LAB/architour/src/content/buildings/paul-brown-stadium.md

 associate_architect: Glaserworks, Moody/Nolan, Stallworth Architecture
 contractor: Turner, Barton Malow, D.A.G.
 original_function: Professional football stadium
-significance: >-
-  The stadium was the first NFL facility to win a national AIA Honor Award for its design, and it received an Architectural Record/Busines Week Award in 2001.
-It is also the only football stadium to be listed among "American's favorite 150 buildings and structures" in a 2007 survey conducted by Harris Interactive and commissioned by the American Institute of Architects (AIA).
 unique_features: >-
   The 65,515-seat stadium offers 114 private suites.
 The Club Level has 7,600 seats and access to premium food and beverage services located in two